twilio/twilio-python/docs/appengine.rst

             ├── app.yaml
             └── helloworld.py

 #.
 Link the twilio-python library into your ``src`` directory.
-We are going to
+We are going
-    use a symbolic link.
+to use a symbolic link.
 Google will pick this up and import the library into the correct place.
-In the terminal, run this from the ``src`` directory inside ``twilio-demo``:
+In the terminal, run these three commands from the ``src`` directory inside ``twilio-demo``:

     .. code-block:: bash

         ln -s ../lib/python2.7/site-packages/twilio .
+        ln -s ../lib/python2.7/site-packages/httplib2 .
+        ln -s ../lib/python2.7/site-packages/six.py .

     This should create a ``link`` inside the src directory to the ``twilio-python`` module.
 You can test the link as follows.
 Inside the